Law & Order: Special Victims Unit season 27: Political response

-The season's premiere episode drew criticism from several members of the Conservative Party and media following the depiction of agents from the United States Immigration and Customs Enforcement (ICE).
+The season's premiere episode drew criticism from some in conservative media following the depiction of agents from the United States Immigration and Customs Enforcement (ICE).
 In review for Media Research Center's NewsBusters, Elise Ehrhard noted the depiction of ICE agents as "cold-hearted villains" who had hindered SVU's investigation in a rape case.
 She further condemned Hollywood for fueling the flames of the attacks against ICE agents and facilities, calling it "irresponsible".
 Katie Miller further accused the series for being responsible for the ongoing attacks following the episode's premiere.
 The Daily Beast noted comparison to Hargitay's character arresting a key witness in a rape investigation to the real-life arrest of Kilmar Abrego Garcia in March 2025.
 Megyn Kelly also found issue with the episode's depiction of ICE agents, calling it "propaganda".

 The Trump Administration felt the series villainized ICE.
 In a statement to Fox News' digital agency, U.S. Department of Homeland Security's assistant secretary Tricia McLaughlin said: "Not even a week ago, Our ICE law enforcement was shot up by a deranged lunatic who wanted to terrorize ICE and not even a week later Law and Order: SVUs releases an episode that further villainize our brave ICE law enforcement.
 NBC and Hollywood elites must stop fanning the flames of division.
 Our ICE law enforcement work night and day to protect Americans, including by removing rapists and child molesters from America's streets.
 Our officers are facing a more than 1000% increase in assaults against them.
 This is irresponsible and pathetic."